-Marvin Bearinger's cob meal harvester was made from several different components, including the cutterhead off a Deere 3960 pull-type silage chopper, a Case IH cornhead, and the feederhouse off a Case IH combine.
+Marvin Bearinger's cob meal harvester was made from several differ- Crop enters from the cornhead through the feederhouse to a feeding ent components, including the cutterhead off a Deere 3960 pull-type auger, which pushes it into the cutterhead.
+Material then moves to silage chopper, a Case IH cornhead, and the feederhouse off a Case an impeller blower off a Dion forage harvester.
+IH combine.